This article originally appeared on VICE Canada.

-When Alia Youssef was in Grade 10, for one of her first real art projects, she depicted a Muslim woman looking at herself in the mirror happily and another image showing a black and white image showing a silent Muslim woman with paint over her mouth.
+When Alia Youssef was in the tenth grade, for one of her first real art projects, she depicted a Muslim woman looking at herself in the mirror happily and another image showing a black and white image showing a silent Muslim woman with paint over her mouth.
 The first was titled The way I see me, the other titled The way you see me.

 “Even when I was in my young teens, I felt like some sort of need to use my art to share a different reality,” she told VICE.

-It wasn’t until years later that the Canadian portrait photographer would start The Sisters Project: her way of trying to change the way Muslim women are viewed.
+It wasn’t until years later that the Canadian portrait photographer would start The Sisters Project: It is her way of trying to change the way Muslim women are viewed.

 Youssef traveled to 12 cities across the country and photographed 85 Muslim women to see them in their communities, their homes, or at their jobs, with the intention of showing the world how they see themselves.